marcosolime/couriers-planning/Readme.md

 	* Dockerfile
 	* requirements.txt

-In the inst folder there are the problem instances; in res folder there are the results in json format; in src folder you can find the model implementations.
+'inst' folder contains the problem instances (.dat); 'res' folder is a directory for local solutions; 'src' folder contains the code.

 To avoid any incompatibilies or library depencencies, we "containerized" the applications in a Docker environment.
 After running the docker image, you can find the results in json format in the 'res' folder inside Docker Desktop.